Discord-DBH/Dan-Bot-Activity/README.md

 2. You do npm install to install the packages

-3. You then do node .
+3. You then do node . or node index.js

 4. Then your done!